bcit-ltc/flux/infrastructure/vault-secrets-operator/NOTES.md

     - a service account and a token
     - a cluster role binding

-Follow the steps in the `vault` repo `modules/kubernetes-auth/NOTES.md` file to retrieve the service account token and configure the Vault Kubernetes auth method.
+1. Next, follow the steps in the `vault` repo `modules/kubernetes-auth/NOTES.md`

+    This provisions a service account token and configures Vault to accept connections using the Kubernetes auth method.